-- To make it easier for programmes to measure and report on their results; - To work towards a shared understanding of acceptable accuracy in the estimation of results so that programmes' reported results are both credible and useful; - Wherever possible, to measure a small number of "universal impact indicators" (defined below) in a common way, to enable donors and others to aggregate their impact across programmes; and
+- To make it easier for programmes to measure and report on their results; - To work towards a shared understanding of acceptable accuracy in the estimation of results so that programmes' reported results are both credible and useful;

-1 The rationale for the changes relative to Version IV is contained in a separate document, available from the Secretariat on request.
+1 The rationale for the changes proposed here (relative to Version IV) is contained in a separate document, available from the Secretariat on request.
 Please note that the changes are primarily enhancing and clarifying the text in the light of feedback received, rather than altering it substantively.
 All Standards evolve, particularly during their early definition stage; your feedback is always welcome, to the DCED Secretariat at Results@Enterprise-Development.org